 3) Apple is taking the lead in other “who would think that” markets.
 FaceTime may as well become the new standard for video calls.
 As far as games are concerned, you know, I don’t even want to start a number ramble here.
 Enough to say that iPhone & iPad have almost five times more game titles vs. Nintendo DS and Sony PSP combined and has been growing rapidly in revenue.

 4) While iOS enjoys overwhelming adoration on the side of its new and old fans, Android is catching up.

 5) App developers see much more long-term potential for Android than iOS due to its openness.

 – Android is designed for low-end devices;

 – Android already has a ton of great functionality specific to consumer devices, including GPS, touch screen, media playing, file storage, and Internet access.

-6) Enterprise developers tend to show deeper interest in RIM/BlackBery and WP7 than smaller development companies, which is also no surprise given their prior investments in BlackBerry and Microsoft's infrastructure, but this is a completely different story.
+6) Enterprise developers tend to show a deeper interest in RIM/BlackBery and WP7 than smaller development companies, which is also no surprise given their prior investments in BlackBerry and Microsoft’s infrastructure, but this is a completely different story.